sadityakumar9211/foundry-stablecoin/README.md

 dig @127.0.0.1 -p 2053 <domain_name>
 ```

 6. Response
-You will see responses on both the terminals:
+You will see responses on both the terminals similar to this:
-- In the server terminal:

 <details>
-  <summary>Check out the Output</summary>
+  <summary>Toggle to see output of `server` terminal</summary>

 ```text
 Received query: DnsQuestion { name: "www.reddit.com", qtype: A }